-This table is a guideline to the relative efficacy of pesticides against a certain pest.
-Use it in conjunction with the Pest Control Program for Pears.
+Use this table in conjunction with the Pest Control Program for Pears.
 Table is based on research at the WSU Wenatchee Tree Fruit Research and Extension Center and the OSU Mid-Columbia Agricultural Research and Extension Center.
 Susceptibility may vary from one area to another.